Meet the Publications - Event details

 Location: Zoom

 The teams from Kanilehua Art and Literary Magazine, Hohonu Academic Journal, and Ke Kalahea Student Newspaper will be holding a virtual Meet the Publication event over zoom.
-Students will be able to learn about the various publications and ask questions about how to get involved and the process.
+Students will be able to learn about the various publications and ask questions about getting involved and the process of submitting.

 For more information, contact: hohonu@hawaii.edu (808) 932-7371